 You might also want to route the bigger deals through this channel given the acquisition efforts required and for better incentives to your affiliates.

 Visualize your business’s ecosystem and figure which layer you operate in.
 Look for businesses operating in layers just above or below you and there, you have a partner.
 Often times, your clients would need additional services on top of what you already provide for an end-to-end solution.
 For instance, data analytics, visualization and intelligence are a layer above data acquisition, hence making good partners for PromptCloud’s data aggregation solutions.
 Partnerships are all about complimenting each other’s business needs and leveraging the other party’s solutions instead of trying to build everything inhouse.
-And while you do that, you have created an extremely qualified channel for leads to come into your funnel.
+And while you do that, you have created an extremely qualified channel for leads to come into your sales funnel.